salsa-rs/salsa/book/src/plumbing/db_lifetime.md

 Salsa stores tracked and interned fields and memoized query results after the particular `&'db DB` borrow that produced them has ended.
 Internally, Salsa erases that lifetime while the value is in storage and restores the current database lifetime when the value is accessed again.
-The unsafe `SalsaValue` trait describes this relationship: `Self` is the `'static` type retained in storage, and its `WithDb` is the same value with the current database lifetime restored. `WithDb` is not an alternative storage representation.
+The unsafe `SalsaValue` trait describes both representations: `Self` is the `'static` type retained in storage, and its `Output` is the type exposed with the current database lifetime.
 This is the boundary that makes rebranding sound: an older value must remain safe to retain and use in a later revision, including through safe operations such as `PartialEq`.

 `#[derive(salsa::SalsaValue)]` checks the guarantee structurally.
 A field whose type is unconditionally `'static` is accepted directly.
 A field that borrows for `'db`, or is otherwise